Drlinglong/V3_Mod_Localization_Factory/docs/en/user-guides/quick-start-en.md

 **Q: "Invalid API key" error?**
 A: Check environment variable settings or re-run the configuration script

+**Q: Gemini CLI shows "not found" error?**
+A: Ensure Node.js is installed and run `npm install -g @google/gemini-cli`, then run `gemini` for authentication

 **Q: Translation is slow?**
 A: The system automatically processes in batches, please be patient

 **Q: How to improve translation quality?**
-A: Use higher quality AI services or add game-specific glossaries
+A: Use higher quality AI services (like Gemini CLI's 2.5 Pro model) or add game-specific glossaries

 ## 📚 Next Steps